johnnyg/google-mail-oex/readme.txt

 Initial Release

 THANKS TO
-Patryk Obara for improved Icon, error-reporting and fixes The Mysitemyway Design Team (http://icons.mysitemyway.com/) for the GMail-Icon PC.de (http://pc.de/icons/) for the other Icons
+Patryk Obara for improved icon, error-reporting and fixes The Mysitemyway Design Team (http://icons.mysitemyway.com/) for the gmail-icon PC.de (http://pc.de/icons/) for the other icons